Combined M.A. in AADS/PhD International Relations Pathway

 - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
 A total score of 90 on the IBT TOEFL (equivalent to 575 on the paper-based version, or 232 on the computer-based version of the Test of English as a Foreign Language) is required.

-To be accepted into this program, students must submit an application to the PhD in International Relations with a sub plan for a MA in African and African Diaspora Studies.
+To be accepted into this pathway, students must submit an application to the PhD in International Relations with a sub plan for a MA in African and African Diaspora Studies.
 This designation will appear in the menu of programs in the graduate application.
 The application must be submitted by January 15 in the year in which they wish to begin their studies.
 Only applications to begin studies in the fall semester will be considered.

 The following documents must be submitted as part of the application.
 The documents should be submitted to FIU's Graduate Admissions either online or by regular mail.
 Both departments will be able to access the documents, so applicants do not have to submit the documents twice.
 They will be reviewed by the Admissions Committee from both units.